AxonIQ/reference-guide/axon-framework/axon-framework-commands/infrastructure.md

 By default, this local segment is the [`SimpleCommandBus`](infrastructure.md#simplecommandbus).
 You can configure the local segment to be any of the other local command buses too, like the [`AsynchronousCommandBus`](infrastructure.md#asynchronouscommandbus) and [`DisruptorCommandBus`](infrastructure.md#disruptorcommandbus).
-How to configure the local segment will be shown in the sections of the implementations
+The details of how to configure the local segment are shown in the implementation sections.

 ### Load Factor

 The load factor defines the amount of load an Axon application would carry compared to other instances.
-For example, if you have a two machine set up, both with a load factor of 100, both will carry an equal amount of load.
+For example, if you have a two machine set up, each with a load factor of 100, they will both carry an equal amount of load.

 Increasing the load factor to 200 on both would still mean that both machines receive the same amount of load.
-This points out that the load factor will only change load amongst systems if the values are in equal.
+This points out that the load factor will only change the load amongst systems if the values are not equal.
-Doing so would make sense in a heterogeneous application landscape, where for the faster machines should deal with a bigger portion of command handling than the slower machines.
+Doing so would make sense in a heterogeneous application landscape, where the faster machines should deal with a bigger portion of command handling than the slower machines.

 The default load factor set for the distributed `CommandBus` implementations is 100.
 The configuration changes slightly per distributed implementation and as such will be covered in those sections.